kanotten/Projectexam-1/README.md

 - Login
 - Create post / pictures / titles
-- Only customers should be able to log in (block other logins)
+- Only authenticated users should be able to log in (block other logins)
 - Use API for the blog posts
 - Assets and Figma